0x1d00ffff/0xBTC-Stats/README.md

 #### TODO

  - use lastDifficultyPeriodStarted to find/iterate over difficulty changes
- - modify hexcolor algo to pick a random hue, leaving saturation/value constant
  - add selectors to change graph window size (30 days, 60 days) and resolution
  - move more of the static html (table header rows etc) from js into .html files
  - add a set of useful links to the footer of the site
+ - add btc/0xbtc price graph
+ - switch over completely to Vue
+ - ~~modify hexcolor algo to pick a random hue, leaving saturation/value constant~~
  - ~~colorize the miner names in the 'block distribution' table~~
  - ~~add human-readable dates next to the eth block numbers in stats~~
  - ~~improve hashrate graph accuracy: currently, we load a set of time 'windows'